CrunchyData/postgres-operator-client/docs/content/reference/pgo_restore.md

 ### Synopsis

-Restore the data of a PostgreSQL cluster from a backup
+Restore the data of a PostgreSQL cluster from a backup either by using the current "spec.backups.pgbackrest.restore" settings on the PostgreSQL cluster or by using flags to write your settings.
+Overwriting those settings may require the --force-conflicts flags.

 ### RBAC Requirements
     Resources                                           Verbs